 Some Really Bad Writing

 I feel like I’m growing a little blind to the excessive paragraphs of melodrama.
 Lillian’s angst doesn’t resonate quite as effectively as Dawn’s did.
-Still, there a moments here and there when Lillian goes into a spiral of mind-pity.
+Still, there are moments here and there when Lillian goes into a spiral of mind-pity.

 We’re all being tested, I concluded.
 Deep in my heart, buried under mountains of pretend and illusion, was the realization that the biggest test of all was just ahead.
 It was always there, lingering over The Meadows like a dark cloud that was oblivious to the wind or to prayers.
 It hovered, waiting until its time came.